MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 - **Data deduplication.** In this phase, the redundant blocks are single-instanced and tracked using ReFS block cloning.

-- **Compression.** In this phase, heatmaps are used to identify infrequently accessed or cold data.
-Then the compression algorithms are applied to the selected data blocks to reduce their size.
-However, you can change the compression setting based on the type of data being compressed, for example, from infrequently accessed to frequently accessed data or hot data.
+- **Compression.** In this phase, a heatmap is generated to identify if a block should be eligible for compression.
+The default settings compress infrequently accessed or cold data to reduce their size.
+You can change the compression levels to adjust the range of blocks eligible for compression.

 ### What happens when the duration limit is reached before the volume is fully optimized?